1886 Brazilian parliamentary election

 Parliamentary elections were held in the Empire of Brazil on 15 January 1886 to elect members of the 20th legislature of the Chamber of Deputies.
-These were the third direct elections held after the Saraiva Law was enacted (Law No. 3,029 of 9 January 1881) and the last elections held in the country before the military coup d'état that overthrew emperor Pedro II and installed the Brazilian Republic.
-The Conservative Party won 103 seats, the Liberal Party won 22, and the Republican Party won none.
-The chamber was later dissolved on 17 June 1889.
+These were the third direct elections held after the Saraiva Law was enacted (Law No. 3,029 of 9 January 1881) The Conservative Party won 103 seats, the Liberal Party won 22, and the Republican Party won none.
+The chamber was later dissolved on 17 June 1889, with fresh elections held on 31 August 1889.